yuvraj24/LiveSmashBar/README.md

             .show();
 ```

-Also you can show both Title & Description along with duration in milliseconds.
+Also you can show both title & description along with duration in milliseconds.
 Duration is set to indefinite which means it won't dismiss until & unless specified for.Also you can use predefined parameters i.e DURATION_SHORT = 1000, DURATION_LONG = 2500 for specifying duration for LiveSmashBar.

 ```Kotlin
 LiveSmashBar.Builder(this)